dataforgoodfr/quotaclimat/README.md

 After commiting to the repo, other team members will be able to use the exact same environment you are using.

 ## Docker
+First, have docker and compose [installed on your computer](https://docs.docker.com/compose/install/#installation-scenarios)

+Then to start the different services
 ```
 ## To run only one service, have a look to docker-compose.yml and pick one service :
 docker compose up sitemap_app